Bannu Khyber Pakhtunkhwa, Pakistan Travel Guide

 Limited late-night entertainment includes tea stalls (dhabas) or restaurants in the city center.

-These places provide a glimpse into local social life and casual gatherings.
+These places provide a glimpse into community social life and casual gatherings.

-Nights are generally quiet, focusing on family time or otherwise simple community interactions.
+Nights are generally quiet, focusing on family time or else otherwise simple community interactions.

 Alcohol remains prohibited for Muslims in Pakistan and is not publicly available or served.
 Travelers respect this local law.